 - Capital One Venture Rewards Credit Cards

-Those who travel overseas frequently would find it wiser to apply for Global Entry, while those who usually travel domestically should remain with TSA PreCheck as it’s easier to apply for.
+Those who travel overseas frequently would find it wiser to apply for Global Entry.
+In contrast, those who usually travel domestically should remain with TSA PreCheck as it’s easier to apply for.

-See Related: 4 Best Credit Cards For Travel Perks Ranked
+See Related: Credit Cards For Travel Perks Ranked

 What are the benefits of TSA PreCheck?